-We recommend that a group plans to meet for about an hour (or an hour and a quarter maximum).
+We recommend that a group plans to meet for about an hour.
 It is better to have an hour together every week than a longer meeting every two or three weeks.
 A typical meeting might look like this:

 - Opening catch-up 10 mins

 - Study 20 mins

-- Closing question what has challenged you, what can we pray for ask one person to note it down - 10 mins
+- Closing question what has challenged you, what can we pray for - ask one person to note it down - 10 mins

-- What encouragements/challenges can we catch up on 10 mins (This is where accountability comes in e.g. what did we say we would do last week and have we done it?)
+- What encouragements or challenges can we catch up on -10 mins (This is where accountability comes in - e.g. what did we say we would do last week and have we done it?)

 - Time of prayer 10 mins